squizzi/pktstat-bpf/README.md

 With `--kubeconfig` the program will perform Kubernetes pod name lookups for IPs detected in the capture.

 With `--external` the program will only show traffic to external destinations (non-internal networks).
 The list of internal networks can be customized using the `--internal-networks` flag.

+With `--unique` the program will only show the first occurrence of each unique connection, ignoring timestamp differences.
+This is useful to filter out repetitive traffic and focus on the connection patterns.

 You can redirect the output to a file using standard shell redirection (e.g., `./pktstat-kube > output.json`).